open/close all folders

 - A particular reveal, namely Sarge's reveal as a 12-year old girl instead of the 20-something military fanatic they expected, shocks everyone in the court (save for Phoenix, who already knew from asking her to testify) into silence.
 Athena also can't help but find her adorable.

 - The Villainous Breakdown of Paul Atishon.
 He imagines himself on TV, winning the election like he wanted, complete with the courtoom turning into a TV screen.
-As he cheers, his victory is yanked away from him due to his charges of murder, then he falls into the abyss.
+As he cheers, his victory is yanked away from him due to his charges of murder, then he falls into the abyss, crying out for his grandfather.
 Cut back to the courtroom, where he's crying with a comically exaggerated expression not unlike Dan Hibiki's, and he faints.
 Then for good measure, his treasured, long-abused placard finally gives up and crumbles to pieces.

 - Atishon's antics in court.
 An example is when he just casually walks away from the witness stand after answering a question with a "no comment", followed by Apollo ordering him to go back to the stand.